nachivpn/k/README.md

 ## Current status

-Implements executable normalisation functions for IK (the calculus with the modal axiom K) and IS4 (the calculus with axioms K, T and 4), and a "tracing" function for each calculus that prints out a sequence of reduction steps that explain the result of the normalisation function.
-This yields a proof of soundness for normalisation, i.e., norm t = norm t' => t ~ t'.
+Implements executable normalization functions for IK (the calculus with the modal axiom K) and IS4 (the calculus with axioms K, T and 4), and a "tracing" function for each calculus that prints out a sequence of reduction steps that explain the result of the normalization function.
+This yields a proof of soundness for normalization, i.e., norm t = norm t' => t ~ t'.

 ## References